golang101/golang101/pages/generics/555-type-constraints-and-parameters.md

 which constraint presents in simplified form and starts with `*` or `(`.

 <!--
-Either the spec is not accurate or the implementation is still not perfect yet.
+Either the spec is not accurate or the implementaiton is still not perfect yet.

 type bar[T **string] struct{} // *string (type) is not an expression -->